stonepros/stone/doc/stoneadm/install.rst

 Single host
 -----------

-To configure a Ceph cluster to run on a single host, use the ``--single-host-defaults`` flag when bootstrapping.
+To configure a Stone cluster to run on a single host, use the ``--single-host-defaults`` flag when bootstrapping.
 For use cases of this, see :ref:`one-node-cluster`.

 The ``--single-host-defaults`` flag sets the following configuration options::